cms-opendata-analyses/HiggsExample20112012/README.md

 2. *Reproduce* the final output plot from the predefined histogram files using a ROOT macro
-   (Time: ~few minutes - ~few hours, depending on setup and proficiency) There are two ways to do this tutorial, with either a local software or virtual installation of the ROOT framework,  very commonly used in particle physics.
+   (Time: ~few minutes - ~few hours, depending on setup and proficiency) There are two ways to do this tutorial, with either a local software or virtual installation of the ROOT framework.
+ROOT is a software framework very commonly used in particle physics.

-   If not already proficient in ROOT, consider doing a brief ROOT introductory tutorial [https://root.cern.ch/introductory-tutorials] in order to understand what the ROOT macro will do
+   If not already proficient in ROOT, consider doing a brief ROOT introductory tutorial [https://root.cern.ch/introductory-tutorials] in order to understand what the ROOT macro will do .

    ### With local ROOT installation